mozilla/ActiveData-ETL/testlog_etl/transforms/README.md

 The Transforms
 ==============

-Each of these modules is reponsible for a particular data transform.
+Each of these modules is responsible for a particular data transform.
 The main function is conventionally called `process`, and must have the following
 parameters: